martinsumner/riak_kv/docs/ObjectAPI.md

 ## GET and PUT Options

-The GET and PUT API allow for options to be passed in the HTTP AIP via [HTTP query parameters appended to the URI](https://www.rfc-editor.org/rfc/rfc3986#section-3.4).
+The GET and PUT API allow for options to be passed in the HTTP API via [HTTP query parameters appended to the URI](https://www.rfc-editor.org/rfc/rfc3986#section-3.4).

-It is recommended that the options supported in the Object API should be set via bucket properties wherever possible (except where the option is a per-request option rather than a property e.g. `vtag`).
+It is recommended that the options supported in the Object API should be set via [bucket properties](/docs/InstallAndStartGuide.md#configuration-of-riak---bucket-properties) wherever possible (except where the option is a per-request option rather than a property e.g. `vtag`).
 It is best practice to define the expectations for managing a request within the properties of the type, and only use options to override those definitions.

 The most common options used are:

-- `vtag`; to be added to a read request from an object in a sibling state, where the value is the vtag of one of the sibling objects.
+- `vtag`; to be added to a read request from an object in a sibling state, where the value is the `vtag` of one of the sibling objects.
 - `notfound_ok`; should be set to `false` if the application is expecting an object.
 Only valid for read requests.
 - `node_confirms`; can be set to a number 1..N where N is the `n_val` for that object, and used to indicate how many unique nodes must contribute to the quorum when handling the request.
 Can be set on either store or read requests.
 - `sync_on_write`; can be set to `one`, `all` or `backend` and is used to indicate whether it is necessary to flush the write to disk before confirming a request.
 Generally all backends should be set not to flush pre-request (for performance), and where required the setting of `one` or `all` may be used where data-loss protection in catastrophic failure scenarios is of elevated importance.
 Only valid for store requests.